 You must create a FortiCare support account and obtain a license to activate the product through the FortiCare support portal.
-If you have not activated the license, you will see the license upload screen when logging into the FortiGate-VM and cannot proceed to configure the FortiGate-VM.
-See Registering and downloading licenses on page 8.
+If you have not activated the license, you see the license upload screen when logging into the FortiGate-VM and cannot proceed to configure the FortiGate-VM.